junhewk/RcppMeCab/README.md

 + sentence: a text for analyzing
 + join: If it gets TRUE, output form is (morpheme/tag).
 If it gets FALSE, output form is (morpheme) + tag in attribute.
 + format: The default is a list.
-If you set this as `"data.frame", the function will return the result in a data frame format.
+If you set this as `"data.frame"`, the function will return the result in a data frame format.
 + sys_dic: a directory in which `dicrc` file is located, default value is "" or you can set your default value using `options(mecabSysDic = "")`
 + user_dic: a user dictionary file compiled by `mecab_dict_index`, default value is also ""